oatybiscuit/Node-RED-HA-ForecastSolar-JSONata/README.md

 #### SolarFC

-The Solar Forecast object, holds an array with 72 hourly records for yesterday, today, and tomorrow with fields for:
+The Solar Forecast object which holds an array with 72 hourly records for yesterday, today, and tomorrow with fields for:

 - the main array, with forecast, forecast history, forecast energy, and actual energy (Watts) for each hour
 - the dates used, timezone offset, and last update timestamp